prajwal21102-eng/SmartRecruit/README.md

-# Interprep
+# SmartRecruit

-**Interprep** is an AI-powered platform for generating personalized technical and HR assessments, proctoring candidates remotely, and streamlining the hiring process for modern recruitment teams.
+**SmartRecruit** is an AI-powered platform for generating personalized technical and HR assessments, proctoring candidates remotely, and streamlining the hiring process for modern recruitment teams.

 ## Features